VinciZhu/AIDS-USTC/README.md

 This repository includes:

-1. Lab reports, homework solutions and other documents I written for my undergraduate courses at Univ. of Sci. and Tech. of China.
+1. Lab reports, homework solutions and other documents I wrote for my undergraduate courses at Univ. of Sci. and Tech. of China.
 2. Tools, scripts, apps and other tiny stuffs I coded for my own use during this period of time.

 ## Table of Contents